The Toddler Kitchen

 Why You'll Love These Homemade Dunkaroos

-- Free from some major allergens including egg and gluten, and easy modified to be completely dairy and nut-free
+• Allergen-friendly: Free from some major allergens including egg, and easily modified to be completely dairy and nut-free

-- Kids love to dip!
-They’ll have a great time dipping their animal shaped crackers
+• Fun factor: Kids love to dip!
+They'll have a great time dipping their animal shaped crackers in this fluffy coconut dip!

 These Homemade Dunkaroos are part of my Homemade Snacks: Copycat Favourites Made At Home Series.
 If you love these, you'll also love my homemade Chia Fruit Roll Ups, and Greek Yogurt Pop Tarts!